lunch-money/developers/source/includes/_plaid_accounts.md

 status              | string | Denotes the current status of the account within Lunch Money.
 Must be one of:<br><ul> <li>active: Account is active and in good state</li> <li>inactive: Account marked inactive from user.
 No transactions fetched or balance update for this account.</li> <li>relink: Account needs to be relinked with Plaid.</li> <li>syncing: Account is awaiting first import of transactions</li> <li>error: Account is in error with Plaid</li> <li>not found: Account is in error with Plaid</li> <li>not supported: Account is in error with Plaid</li><ul>
 last_import         | string | Date of last imported transaction in ISO 8601 extended format (not necessarily date of last attempted import) balance             | string | Current balance of the account in numeric format to 4 decimal places.
-This field is set by Plaid and cannot be altered currency            | string | Currency of account balance.
+This field is set by Plaid and cannot be altered currency            | string | Currency of account balance in ISO 4217 format.
 This field is set by Plaid and cannot be altered balance_last_update | string | Date balance was last updated in ISO 8601 extended format.
 This field is set by Plaid and cannot be altered limit               | number | Optional credit limit of the account.
 This field is set by Plaid and cannot be altered